What is nonverbal communication: importance, types, and examples

 Comments and Discussions provide an organized and streamlined flow for holding all information accessible to all team members as needed.
 This provides an environment for teams working from diverse locations to collaborate and work together.

-Now that we have understood the eight different types of nonverbal communication, let us put them into practical application.
+Now that we have understood the eight types of nonverbal communication let us apply them practically.
 In this section, we will see different examples of nonverbal methods of communication.

 1. Gestures – Displaying confidence

 When giving a presentation, hold back your shoulders.
 This will provide confidence in your demonstration.
-Your team members will listen with intent, thereby, affirming your leadership authority.
-Lack of confidence is shown when you slouch, or put your hands inside your pocket to hide fear, nervousness, and anxiety.
+Your team members will listen with intent, affirming your leadership authority.
+Lack of trust is shown when you slouch or put your hands inside your pocket to hide fear, nervousness, and anxiety.

 2. Voice tone – Positivity

 You are explaining a new project to your team members.
 It is essential for you to sound enthusiastic and motivated.
-Holding a positive tone in your voice shows that you are excited about the new project.
+Holding a positive tone shows you are excited about the new project.
 This will serve as the boost your team members need to get a headstart on the new project.

 3. Appropriate touch – Encouragement